hoonoh/ts-pg-model/README.md

 If schema / tables names are not defined using dot notation, all matching targets will be included / excluded.

+### Type mapping

+Most of known Postgres types should be mapped automatically.
+If there is an unknown data type that needs casting into a primitive type, use `typeMap` settings.
+Array type (e.g. `_text`, with underscore prefix in `udt_name`) should be automatically handled.

 #### Example

 ```ts